-When wool fibres are fluffy they mesh together, forming small bobbles, or "pills".
-Pilling is a direct result of friction so you are more likely to create bobbles if you use your throw in high-wear areas, such as the seat or back of a sofa, and when your blanket is new and fluffy.
+The surface of a wool blanket has brushed fibres which will mesh together with use, forming small bobbles, or "pills".
+Pilling is a direct result of friction so you are more likely to create bobbles if you use your throw in high-wear areas, and when your blanket is new and fluffy.
 Pilling is easy to take care of with a lint roller and a de-pilling comb every now and again.
 Use a self-adhesive lint roller to remove loose fibres, then gently skim the de-pilling comb over the blanket in one direction, or tease away by hand.

 Wool Laundry Detergents & Conditioners

 Choose a PH neutral, mild liquid detergent that is specially formulated for wool.
 Avoid heavy-duty biological detergents containing enzymes, or any detergents containing chlorine or bleach.
 Final rinse softeners or conditioners can be used, but keep the amount to minimum.
-A lot of softener can increase the formation of bobbles because it acts as a lubricant, enabling the fibres to move more freely.
+A lot of softener can actually increase the formation of bobbles because it acts as a lubricant, encouraging the fibres to move against each other more freely.
 This may result in shrinking or felting.

 Before you start...